 Last year we designed a website promoting the Kapralova Quartet - a women ensemble founded in 1995 in Prague under the name of Venus Quartet Prague.
 In 2001 the group changed its name to pay a tribute to Kapralova.
 The lead personality of the Kapralova Quartet is Rita Cepurcenko, a graduate of the Leningrad Conservatory and Academy of Music.
 The ensemble studied quartet performance with Prof. Bretislav Novotny, first violinist of the excellent Quartet of the City of Prague.
 The unique combination of the celebrated Russian school of string playing and the traditional Czech approach to quartet performance has distinguished the ensemble from other quartets; and, today, the ensemble ranks as one of the foremost Czech quartets.

-Our online resources on women in music now also include an extensive bibliography (author: Eugene Gates), several databases of women composers (compiled by Karla Hartl), information about the life and work of Czech opera singer Emmy Destinn (in collaboration with Dr. Jan Kralik of the Czech Academy of Arts and Sciences), a page dedicated to Czech composer Slava Vorlova (by Karla Hartl) and a catalogue of women composers' materials held by the Czech Music Information Centre in Prague (compiled by Marie Harvat).
-Our website www.kapralova.org continues to attract visitors and receive recognition for excellence from important institutions, most recently from the BBC Online that listed the site among their recommended classical music links.
+Our online resources on women in music now also include an extensive bibliography by Eugene Gates, several databases of women composers (by Karla Hartl), information about the life and work of Czech opera singer Emmy Destinn (in collaboration with Dr. Jan Kralik of the Czech Academy of Arts and Sciences), a page dedicated to Czech composer Slava Vorlova (by Karla Hartl) and a catalogue of women composers' materials held by the Czech Music Information Centre in Prague (researched by Marie Harvat).
+Our website continues to attract visitors and receive recognition for excellence from important institutions, most recently from the BBC Online that listed the site among their recommended classical music links.

 We wish to thank the following artists and ensembles who promoted Kapralova's music in Canada, Czech Republic, France, Great Britain, and the United States last year (in chronological order): Ivona Konecna, Giovanna Jezkova, Jennifer Goltz, Eric Melear, Tomas Hanus and Czech Chamber Soloists, Pavel Busek, Pavel Walinger, Alice Rajnohova, Igor Ardasev, The Hawthorne String Quartet, Frank Chiou, Brno Philharmonic, Kuang-Hao Huang, Iva Fleischhansova, Jacqueline Metcalf, Antonin Kubalek, Kapralova Quartet, Sabina Vajdova, Jana Stefackova, Irena Houkalova, Tomas Visek, Jennifer Raggett, Ronald Corp and New London Orchestra.